Zombie apocalypse movies aren’t science fiction. They’re documentaries.

 Setting the Patterns: How Meaning Becomes Instinctual

 Where did all this pre-meaning come from?
-Patterns begin forming as soon as your consciousness emerges.
+Patterns begin forming as soon as your nervous system emerges.
 Repeated emotional experiences create highways in your neural circuitry, shortcuts that turn signals into instincts.

 The people around you reinforce these shortcuts.
 They model, mirror, and respond, embedding cultural norms into your internal map.
 Over time, these grooves deepen.
 They feel natural, even inevitable.